The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Andy Warhol's Cow (F. & S. II.12) is estimated to be worth between £30,000 and £45,000.
-This signed screenprint, created in 1971, has shown consistent value growth, with an average annual growth rate of 25%.
-Over the past 12 months, the artwork has sold once, with an average selling price of £19,614.
-In the last five years, the hammer price has ranged from £13,699 in March 2021 to £24,354 in February 2021.
-Since its first sale in September 2004, Cow (F. & S. II.12) has been sold 16 times at auction, demonstrating its popularity among collectors.
+The value of Andy Warhol’s Cow (F. & S. II.12) (signed) is estimated to be worth between £30,000 and £45,000.
+This screenprint has shown consistent value growth, with an average annual growth rate of 20%.
+Over the past 12 months, the hammer price has ranged from £13,699 in March 2021 to £24,354 in February 2021.
+This work has an encouraging auction history, having been sold 16 times at auction since its entry to the market in September 2004.
 The edition size of this artwork is limited to 150.

 Meaning & Analysis